 pERC deliberated on the results of two randomized controlled trials included in the pCODR systematic review.
 The CRYSTAL study (Van Cutsem 2009) compared cetuximab plus FOLFIRI (irinotecan, leucovorin, fluorouracil) with FOLFIRI alone and the FIRE-3 study (Heinemann 2013) compared cetuximab plus FOLFIRI with bevacizumab plus FOLFIRI. pERC noted that the current standard of care and most relevant comparator in the first-line treatment of metastatic colorectal cancer is bevacizumab plus FOLFIRI or plus FOLFOX (oxaliplatin, leucovorin, fluorouracil).
-However, pERC noted that in the FIRE-3 study, data on the K-RAS wild type population were only available in an abstract and that discordant results were observed between overall survival and progression-free survival outcomes. pERC noted that an ongoing study, CALGB-C80405, is expected to provide more robust information in the future on the effectiveness of cetuximab plus FOLFIRI compared with bevacizumab plus FOLFIRI.
-Therefore, pERC agreed with the pCODR Clinical Guidance Panel that the clinical benefit of cetuximab compared with bevacizumab is uncertain.
+However, pERC noted that in the FIRE-3 study, data on the K-RAS wild type population were only available in an abstract and that discordant results were observed between the overall survival and progression-free survival outcomes. pERC noted that an ongoing study.
+CALGB-C80405, is expected to provide more robust information in the future on the effectiveness of cetuximab plus FOLFIRI compared with bevacizumab plus FOLFIRI.